 Frequently Asked Questions

-No, the BCEM will not purchase or warehouse goods on behalf of all school districts.
-School districts will be responsible for placing their orders through provincial standing offers, obtaining their deliveries directly from contracted vendors and processing their own invoices.
+Focused Education will not procure or warehouse goods on behalf of school districts.
+School districts will be responsible for establishing participation agreements with the contracted supplier(s), placing their orders with, obtaining deliveries, and processing of invoices with the supplier directly.

-School districts should continue to honor their existing agreement with their current vendor.
-As existing agreements expire, BCEM will work with districts and our shared services partners to determine our procurement strategy for the sector for the relevant goods or services.
+School districts should continue to honor their existing agreement with their current supplier.
+As existing agreements expire, Focused Education will work with districts and our shared services partners to determine our procurement strategy for the sector for the relevant goods or services.

-The BCEM will use the approach outlined below for collaborative procurement projects:
+Focused Education will use the approach outlined below for strategic collaborative procurement projects:

 1. Goods or services for project consideration are identified through surveys, end user suggestions or other methods.